Ivan Aguéli

-Ivan Aguéli (born John Gustaf Agelii) (May 24, 1869 – October 1, 1917) also named Shaykh ʿAbd al-Hādī al-ʿAqīlī (شيخ عبد الهادی عقیلی) upon his conversion to Islam, was a Swedish wandering Sufi, painter and author.
-As a devotee of Ibn Arabi, his metaphysics applied to the study of Islamic esoterism and its similarities with other esoteric traditions of the world.
+Ivan Aguéli (born John Gustaf Agelii; May 24, 1869 – October 1, 1917), also named Shaykh ʿAbd al-Hādī al-ʿAqīlī (شيخ عبد الهادی عقیلی) upon his conversion to Islam, was a Swedish wandering Sufi, painter and author.
+As a devotee of Ibn Arabi, his metaphysics applied to the study of Islamic esotericism and its similarities with other esoteric traditions of the world.
 He was one of the initiators of René Guénon into Sufism and founder of the Parisian Al Akbariyya society.
 His art was a unique form of miniature Post-Impressionism where he used the blend of colours to create a sense of depth and distance.
 His unique style of art made him one of the founders of the Swedish contemporary art movement.

 Childhood and youth

 Ivan Aguéli was born John Gustaf Agelii in the small Swedish town of Sala in 1869, the son of veterinarian Johan Gabriel Agelii.
-Through his mother, he was related to the 18th century Swedish metaphysician Emanuel Swedenborg.
+Through his mother, he was related to the 18th-century Swedish metaphysician Emanuel Swedenborg.

 Between the years 1879–1889, Aguéli conducted his studies in Gotland and Stockholm.
 Early on in his youth he began showing an exceptional artistic talent and a keen interest in religious mysticism.

-In 1889 he adopted the name Ivan Aguéli and travelled to Paris where he became the student of the Symbolist painter Émile Bernard.
-Before returning to Sweden in 1890 he made a detour to London, where he met the Russian anarchist scholar Prince Kropotkin.
+In 1889, he adopted the name Ivan Aguéli and travelled to Paris, where he became the student of the Symbolist painter Émile Bernard.
+Before returning to Sweden in 1890 he made a detour to London, where he met the Russian anarchist scholar Peter Kropotkin.

 Returning to Stockholm in 1890, Aguéli attended art school in Stockholm where he was taught by the Swedish artists Anders Zorn and Richard Bergh.
 By the end of 1892, he again returned to Paris, where he became acquainted with French poet and animal-rights activist Marie Huot (1846–1930).

-Active in French anarchist circles, he was in 1894 arrested and put on trial in the "Trial of the thirty".
+Active in French anarchist circles, he was in 1894 arrested and put on trial in the "Trial of the Thirty".
 Within months of his release in 1895 he left France for Egypt, where he lived until he returned to Paris in 1896.
 It was later on in Paris that Aguéli ended up converting to Islam and adopted the name 'Abd al-Hadi.

-In 1899 he travelled to Colombo (in today's Sri Lanka), again returning to France in 1900.
+In 1899, he travelled to Colombo (in today's Sri Lanka), again returning to France in 1900.